10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 What I Like About It

 The KastKing Royale Legend GT is a respectable addition to my list, but most anglers would be shocked if they used the reel before seeing the price tag.
-Many anglers report that the KastKing Royale Legend GT fishes much like a premium-quality rod and offers the same exceptionally smooth feel that they are often looking for.
+Many anglers report that the KastKing Royale Legend GT fishes like a premium-quality reel and offers the same exceptionally smooth feel they often seek.

-The shielded 5+1 ball bearing system delivers a smooth casting and retrieval experience while the magnet fiber braking system tends to do its job without much of a fuss.
-The only main concern most anglers have related to the KastKing Royale Legend GT is its durability.
-However, there are plenty of reasons for anglers to view this reel as one that’s perfect for beginner anglers.
+The shielded 5+1 ball bearing system delivers a smooth casting and retrieval experience, while the magnet fiber braking system does its job without much fuss.
+The only concern most anglers have about the KastKing Royale Legend GT is its durability.
+However, there are plenty of reasons for anglers to view this reel as perfect for beginner anglers.

 Pros

-• This is one of the most affordable reels on my list and is packed full of features.
-I believe it is one of the best value for money options on the market at the moment.
+- This is one of the most affordable reels on my list and is packed with features.
+I believe it is one of the best value for money options on the market.

 Cons